Dongming1010/IDS-LLM/README.md

 ## Authors
-The NetLLM module and simulator is developed and maintained by:
+The IDS-LLM is developed and maintained by:

  1. Dongming Wu (NCSU)